Schiiss/blog/_posts/2025-01-26-azure-ai-content-understanding.md

 This is neat that we can perform RAG over multiple content types (ie: video and pdf).

 I also like the ['confidence score'](https://learn.microsoft.com/en-us/azure/ai-services/content-understanding/document/overview#key-benefits) that gets exposed when running a document through Content Understanding.
-This indicates Content Understanding level of confidence that the data extracted is correct.
+This indicates Content Understandings level of confidence that the data extracted is correct.
 For example, the 'Date_Published' field for the PDF data extraction had a confidence score of 92.4%.

 ```json
 "Date_Published": {